Tolszew/Linux-CentOS-Virtual-Machine-with-OpenShift-for-Vagrant/README.md

 ## Building the DEV Cluster

-### Software Used
+### Tools Used
 **Packer**
-: An open source tool that will help us build the Vagrant box files based on the centOS ISO image so that VirtualBox can run.
+: An open source tool that will help us build the Vagrant box files so that VirtualBox can run.
 **Cygwin**
 : You can think of it as an OS that adds a layer on top of Windows to enable Linux applications to run.
 **Vagrant 2.0.2**
 : The virtual machine manager that will help us setup and configure our VM.
 **VirtualBox 5.2.12**
 : The virtualization application that creates the VM for centOS.
 **Windows 7 SP1**
 : Our host Operating System.